-Subsection SLELT Systems of Linear Equations and Linear Transformations the central topic of linear algebra, linear transformations, and our motivating topic from Chapter SLE, systems of linear equations.
+Subsection SLELT Systems of Linear Equations and Linear Transformations

+This subsection does not really belong in this section, or any other section, for that matter.
+It is just the right time to have a discussion about the connections between the central topic of linear algebra, linear transformations, and our motivating topic from Chapter SLE, systems of linear equations.
 We will discuss several theorems we have seen already, but we will also make some forward-looking statements that will be justified in Chapter R.